-Sexual abuse and exploitation of children are among the most disturbing of crimes, yet, until today, New York’s laws failed to afford the adequate protection that victims both need and deserve.
-Yesterday, the law required survivors of sexual abuse to file charges against their offender before most could possibly process and confront an experience so traumatic, effectively shielding predators from culpability at the expense of their victims’ justice.
+Sexual abuse and exploitation of children are among the most disturbing crimes.
+Yet, until today, New York’s laws failed to afford the adequate protection victims need and deserve.
+Yesterday, the law required survivors of sexual abuse to file charges against their offender before most could possibly process and confront an experience so traumatic.
+It effectively shields predators from culpability at the expense of their victims’ justice.

-Persons of all ages who were sexually offended when they were under the age of 18.
+Persons of all ages were sexually offended when they were under 18.

 The following persons have one year to file charges or will lose the right to do so: